hbr/alba-lang-description/docs/pseudo_inductive.md

 The compiler recognizes an induction law by syntactic analysis and stores the induction law in the type.

-Since the abstract type of bounded naturals has an induction law, we can used it to prove that for every number `a` there exists another number `b` such that `b.successor = a` is valid.
+Since the abstract type of bounded naturals has an induction law, we can use it to prove that for every number `a` there exists another number `b` such that `b.successor = a` is valid.